MicrosoftDocs/connected-spaces/articles/transparency-note.md

 - Cameras should be setup to yield high quality images, avoiding lighting conditions outside the recommended operating range that result in over or under exposure of images.

-More detailed guidance on best practices for [drawing skill zones](cameras-add-skills.md#tips-for-drawing-skill-zones) and [camera placement](camera-placement-recommendations.md) is available in the Dynamics 365 Connected Spaces documentation.
+More detailed guidance on best practices for [drawing skill zones](cameras-add-skills.md#tips-for-drawing-skill-zones) and [camera placement](camera-placement-recommendations.md) is available in the Dynamics 365 Connected Spaces Preview documentation.

 ### Guidelines for choosing a use case